 Waste generates significant global economic, social and health-related costs and liabilities.
 Each year cities generate approximately 1.3 billion tonnes of solid waste and this is expected to grow to 2.2 billion tonnes per year by 2025 (World Bank, 2013).
-The decay of its organic component contributes to about 5 per cent of global greenhouse gas (GHG) emissions (UNEP, 2015).
+Waste releases methane gas when disposed of in an oxygen-limited environment such as a dump or a landfill and releases pollutants and particulate matter during inefficient transportation and burning.
+Methane, generated from decomposing organic waste, is the solid waste sector’s largest contributor to GHG emissions and is considered to be more potent than CO2 (World Bank, 2018).

 Investing in greening the waste sector can generate multiple economic and environmental benefits.
-The world market for recycled municipal waste is worth an estimated US$ 300 billion a year and the waste management sector is a significant source of employment, particularly in developing countries (Frost & Sullivan, 2014).
-Improved waste management has the potential to cut global greenhouse gas emissions by 15 to 20 per cent, and reduces the contamination of surrounding ecosystem (UNEP, 2012).
+One example would be the use of economic instruments in the waste management sector.
+It can contribute to strengthen waste management systems like in the “polluter-pays-principle” by providing revenue – either through user charges or through taxes and charges on waste generation or disposal that can be earmarked for waste management services (GIZ, 2012).
 Greening the waste sector primarily involves the three 3Rs – reduce, reuse and recycle – with the long-term vision being to establish a “circular economy” in which the use of materials and subsequent waste is limited, most unavoidable waste is recycled or remanufactured, and any remaining waste is treated so as to minimize environmental damage or even create additional value through recovering energy embedded in material or products.

 Relevance to SDGs